mz-debug self-managed

 Output

-outputs its log file (tracing.log
+The mz-debug outputs its log file (tracing.log) and the generated debug

-files into a directory named mz_debug_YYYY-MM-DD-HH-TMM-SSZ/
+files into a directory named mz_debug_YYYY-MM-DD-HH-TMM-SSZ/ as well as zips

-the directory and its contents mz_debug_YYYY-MM-DD-HH-TMM-SSZ.zip
+the directory and its contents mz_debug_YYYY-MM-DD-HH-TMM-SSZ.zip.

 The generated debug files are in two main categories: Kubernetes resource files and system catalog files.